mayhem-guild/docs/README.md

 If you are interested in this, please send me a small message in discord to an officer/GM containing: times you can lead raids, your experience and why you want to be officer.

+# Officer Onboarding

+- Promote their main character to Officer in guild
+- Assign the 'Officer' rank in Discord.

 # Suggestions

 Have you got any suggestions on how to make the guild better?
 Post in **#suggestions**.